Skip to main content

 • cargo rollback height 1000

-Note: these ranges are inclusive.
-Ex: epoch 200 means you rollback TO era 200, discarding any epoch afterwards.
+Note: these ranges are keep everything up to and including the value specified.
+Ex: epoch 200 means you rollback TO era 200 (discarding epoch 201 and above).

 Non-destructive migrations